Waltons4eva/ubiquitywe/README.md

 you are able to write JavaScript to automate things you have (web)API for, to make intricate org-mode protocol capture schemes, etc., etc.

-After Mozilla introduced breaking changes into Firefox APIs, Satoshi Murakami ([satyr](http://profile.hatena.ne.jp/murky-satyr/) - one of the creators of Ubiquity) became a maintainer who galvanized Ubiquity until the last days of Firefox as we knew it (i.e. with "legacy" addon support).
+After Mozilla had introduced breaking changes into Firefox APIs, Satoshi Murakami ([satyr](http://profile.hatena.ne.jp/murky-satyr/) - one of the creators of Ubiquity) became a maintainer who galvanized Ubiquity until the last days of Firefox as we knew it (i.e. with "legacy" addon support).